-The cutting height of the mower deck is adjustable from 1.5 to 4.5 inches in 1/4 inch increments for FIXED deck models, and 1.5 to 4.5 inches in 1/2 inch increments for FLOATING deck models.
-Before attempting to make any adjustments always make sure that the mower is on level ground, the park brake is on and the ignition key has been removed.
+The cutting height of the mower deck is adjustable from 1.5 to 4.5 inches in 1/4 inch increments.
+Before attempting to make any adjustments always make sure that the mower is on level ground, the park brakes are securely locked and the ignition key has been removed.

-For the FIXED deck models use the supplied chart and accompanying diagram located in the back of this manual to establish which aspects need to change to produce the desired result.
+Use the supplied chart and accompanying diagram located in the back of this manual to establish which aspects need to change to produce the desired result.